GeophysicsLibrary/gravity-case-studies/README.md

 concepts of gravity anomalies and isostasy.
 The overall goal is to introduce learners to real world examples and data that illustrate the theoretical concepts that they have already acquired.
-We'll do this by providing learners with the data and tools for exploring it interactively.
+We'll do this by providing learners with data and the tools for exploring it interactively.
 The full lesson will take approximately 1.5 hours to complete.

 ## Learning objectives

-* Reinforce theoretical concepts with real world data examples
+* Reinforce theoretical concepts with real world examples
-* Explore the relationship between plate tectonics, isostasy, and the gravity disturbance
+* Explore the relationship between plate tectonics, isostasy, and the gravity
-* Visualize glacial isostatic rebound and flexure of the lithosphere at convergent margins
+* Visualize glacial isostatic rebound and flexure of the lithosphere at convergent margins and their effects on the Earth's gravity field

 ## Prerequisites